Infernocreator33/LinkedList/README.md

 # LinkedList
-LinkedList Assignment in Data Structures
+LinkedList and LinkedQueue Assignments in Data Structures